grz0zrg/fsynth/documentation/mk/docs/ui.md

 - **n** the number of oscillators (which is the height of the canvas)
 - **o** the octave count

-What you hear in Fragment is determined by the position of **slices** which are added on the graphical score, slices are vertical chunks of the graphical score which are merged together and produce an audible result.
+What you hear in Fragment is determined by the position of **slices** added onto the graphical score, slices are vertical chunks of the graphical score which capture bitmap-data and convert it as note events.

 The pixels are captured by the vertical slices, any number of **slices can be added on the canvas by right-clicking on it and by clicking on the + icon** as demonstrated above, this will add a vertical bar which will capture that score part.